Overview

 In addition to eating disorders and other challenges listed above, family systems therapy may also be helpful for psychological or behavioral conditions in adults.
 These types of cases have not been studied in as much depth, but evidence is emerging that this type of intervention can be effective.
 For example, studies have found that involving family members in treatment can enhance the recovery process for adults with substance use disorders.
 Other adult difficulties that may benefit from family systems therapy include:

-Some families may also find that systemic therapy can help them handle challenges and life stresses more effectively.
+Some families may also find that family systems therapy can help them handle challenges and life stresses more effectively.
 For example, caring for someone with a chronic illness can place a considerable strain on a family’s psychological health.
 Research suggests that family systems interventions may reduce stress and improve daily functioning for families with a child who experiences a chronic illness.

 For those experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.